We-the-system/We-the-system/README.md

 This repository is made for the project of the Microprocessor Application System Project.

-In this project we're using hiwonder ackerman steering.
+In this project we're using hiwonder ackerman steering with Arduino MEGA.

 We'll be doing Regenerative System, PID Control, Wireless Communication, Vehicle Mapping.